Confined Space Protective Measures

 If the confined space contains chemicals or other hazardous materials, then workers must be given the requisite training on the safe use of such toxic substances and these materials must be stored to reduce the possibility of unintentional spillage.

 Use of PPE

-Employers must also supply workers expected to enter and work in confined spaces the requisite PPE depending on the identified dangers prevalent in the space.
-Respirators, protective clothes such as overalls, gloves, safety boots, hard hats; and if working in a confined space at heights then fall protection equipment must also be provided.
+Employers must also supply workers expected to enter and work in confined spaces with the requisite PPE depending on the identified dangers prevalent in the space.
+Respirators, protective clothes such as overalls, gloves, safety boots, and hard hats; and if working in a confined space at heights then fall protection equipment must also be provided.
 Workers should also be trained on the proper donning and doffing of PPE and understand the use of PPE, especially when provided with respirators or self-contained breathing apparatus (SCBA) units.

 Stationing an Attendant at the Entrance to the Confined Space

 As per regulations, any permit-required confined space must have a full-time attendant outside this space as long as workers (known as entrants) occupy the confined space.
-Attendants’ duties include monitoring the safety of the entry of workers, monitoring the confined space atmosphere as required, alerting relevant personnel during an emergency, assisting workers in the confined space during an emergency.
+Attendants’ duties include monitoring the safety of the entry of workers, monitoring the confined space atmosphere as required, alerting relevant personnel during an emergency, and assisting workers in the confined space during an emergency.
 Attendants must be given the proper training on the prevailing hazards and rescue and emergency protocols of a confined space.

 Developing Emergency and Rescue Procedures

 Employers must have a comprehensive plan in the case of an emergency in a confined space.
 Details should include what entrants and attendants must do in an emergency as well as the types of rescue operations to be used in different situations.
 All relevant equipment must be available for use, and all workers working in and around confined spaces must be given adequate training.